-Vicente Alfonso (Torreón, México, 1977) is a journalist and author of the novels Bones of San Lorenzo (Huesos de San Lorenzo – Sor Juana Inés de la Cruz International Prize 2015) and A score for a dead woman (Partitura para mujer muerta, Literatura Random House 2008) awarded in México with the National Noir Prize; the short stories books Counting nights (Contar las noches – María Luisa Puga National Short Stories Award) and The Esquilo Syndrome (El síndrome de Esquilo, Ficticia 2007).
-He compiled and wrote the preface of essays on the literary work of acclaimed José Revueltas entitled Vice live (El vicio de vivir).
+Vicente Alfonso (Torreón, México, 1977) is a journalist and author of the novels Huesos de San Lorenzo (Bones of San Lorenzo – Sor Juana Inés de la Cruz International Prize 2015) and Partitura para mujer muerta (A score for a dead woman – Literatura Random House 2008) awarded in México with the National Noir Prize; the short stories books Contar las noches (Counting nights – María Luisa Puga National Short Stories Award) and El síndrome de Esquilo (The Esquilo Syndrome, Ficticia 2007).
 Vicente has been recipient of the prestigious Foundation for Mexican Literature (twice), the Mexican Fund for Culture and the Arts of Coahuila State and also with a fellowship of the International Cooperation México-USA Program for an Artistic Residence at Winston-Salem (USA).
-He is currently co-editor of the cultural supplement ‘Confabulario’ of Mexican newspaper El Universal.
+He is currently a contributor of the cultural supplement ‘Confabulario’ of Mexican newspaper El Universa and member of the National System of Art Creators of Mexico.
+His latest book is the literary chronicles A la orilla de la carretera (On the Roadside, Carlos Montemayor Fine Arts Award to Literary Chronicles).

 Rights acquired by: